MoltoDev/content/files/en-us/web/html/element/marquee/index.md

 ## Attributes

 - {{htmlattrdef("behavior")}} {{Deprecated_Inline}}
   - : Sets how the text is scrolled within the marquee.
-Possible values are `scroll`, `slide` and `alternate`.
+Possible values are `scroll`, `slide`, `alternate` and `none`.
 If no value is specified, the default value is `scroll`.
 - {{htmlattrdef("bgcolor")}} {{Deprecated_Inline}}
   - : Sets the background color through color name or hexadecimal value.
 - {{htmlattrdef("direction")}} {{Deprecated_Inline}}